memorysafety/website/content/en/initiative/rustls/rustls-work-priorities.md

 **4. Add No-Allocation / Write-Through API**

 Would make handshakes faster and give the caller more control over allocations.
+[See RFC](https://github.com/rustls/rustls/pull/1420).

 **5. Support no_std**

-Enables use of rustls in more memory-constrained environments. ([Ticket](https://github.com/rustls/rustls/issues/283))
+Enables use of rustls in more memory-constrained environments.
+[See RFC](https://github.com/rustls/rustls/pull/1399).

 **6. OpenSSL API Compatibility Layer**